PistonDevelopers/blog.piston.rs/_posts/2016-10-25-solving-economic-inequality-in-mmos.md

 2. Progressive Negative Fortune Tax
 3. Burning Money

-Those are 3 ideas that each would crash an economy.
+Those are 3 ideas that each would crash an economy without some form of taxation.
 However, if you combine them in a clever way, they balance each other out and stabilizes the economy.

 Since the algorithm uses normalized currency, you can mix it on top of an existing economic system.